UCHCHAIHSHRAVAS

 While Uchchaihshravas’ origin is closely associated with the churning of the ocean, its status as the king of horses and its divine attributes have contributed to its significance in Hindu mythology beyond this particular event.
 Over time, Uchchaihshravas has become a symbol of divinity, auspiciousness, and celestial grandeur within Hindu religious and cultural contexts.

 Flight: In many depictions, Uchchaihshravas is portrayed with wings, granting it the ability to fly.
-Its celestial wings symbolize its connection to the heavens and its capability to traverse the realms.

 Speed and Agility: As the king of horses, Uchchaihshravas is believed to possess unparalleled speed and agility, enabling it to traverse great distances swiftly.